Joe-Costa/AllStop/readme.md

 ## Installation

+- Copy the self contained `all_stop` binary for your OS type to your local machine and make it executable if required.
-Copy all files to your local machine.
+- (Alternate) Copy `all_stop.py` Python script to your local machine and make it executable if required.

-Make `all_stop.py` executable
+- Copy `all_stop.conf` and keep it in the same directory as the .py script or the binary

 This script was built and tested with Python 3.11.6

 ## Configuration

 Edit the `all_stop.conf` file with your values.
-This file MUST be kept in the same directory as `all_stop.py`
+This file MUST be kept in the same directory as `all_stop.py` or the `all_stop` binary

 This script requires a valid Access Token for a user with the following RBAC privileges: